 2002 - Dr. Syama Prasad Mookerjee | Commemorative Coin

-The first commemorative coin for the year 2002 was released on occasion of the Birth Centenary of Dr. Syama Prasad Mookerjee.
+The first commemorative coin of 2002 was released to mark the Birth Centenary of Dr. Syama Prasad Mookerjee.

 Release Function: